One of my favorite cakes i've made! I love piping designs, and learned how to pipe by watching Cake Boss.

 His assistant explained that she would ask trivia, and whoever could answer the most trivia about Buddy would win a signed chef coat.
 She started asking questions, and I knew the answers to all of them.
 After guessing and getting most of the answers right, she finally turned around and said, "Alright I think you win, you're his biggest fan!!"
 I was sooooo happy, and she led my cousin and me inside the bakery to meet him and get pictures with him.
 We were SHOCKED and in AWE of what was happening.
 Speechless was an understatement.
 I had been watching this man on TV for so long, and here he was standing in front of me.

 After talking with him for a little and getting pictures, we left the bakery literally shaking.
 We just could not contain our excitement.
-After meeting him, we decided that we didn't need to camp outside the bakery like we had considered, but wake up at 4 and head down to sit in the line instead.
+After meeting him, we decided that we didn't need to camp outside the bakery like we had considered, but we did wake up at 4 and head down to sit in the line instead!!!

 Long story short, after waiting in line for 11 hours with no food or drinks, we met Buddy AGAIN (and I was wearing the signed chef coat, so he remembered me) and got more pictures with him, along with some delicious baked goods!!
-It was a day I’ll never ever forget, and I truly believe this is what made me want to get serious about my business.
+It was a day I’ll never ever forget, and I am so thankful for that amazing experience.